f5devcentral/f5-velos-training/docs/velos_multitenancy.rst

   :align: center
   :scale: 50%

 For resource provisioning you can use **Recommended** settings or **Advanced** settings.
-Recommended will allocate memory in proportion the number of vCPU’s assigned to the tenant.
+Recommended will allocate memory in proportion the number of vCPUs assigned to the tenant.
 Advanced mode will allow you to customize the memory allocation for this tenant.
 This is something not possible in VIPRION, but now you can over provision memory assigned to the tenant.
 The default memory allocations for Recommended mode are shown below.

 +---------------------+--------------------+--------------------------+----------------+-----------------+
 | **Tenant Size**     | **Physical Cores** | **Logical Cores (vCPU)** | **Min GB RAM** | **RAM/vCPU**    |